 Position Hr/Wk Mo/Yr Job Duties STNC Counter Manager 24.00 10.00 Handles cash for the restaurant and bakery, serves customers and acts as department liaison to the public, manages the bakery case and counter sales, performs end of day cash accounting.
 This position is currently funded from the operating revenue of the Culinary Café and Bakery.

-STNC Lead Cashier 19.50 10.00 Handles cash from restaurant and bakery, serves the public.
-This position is currently funded by the operating revenue of the Culinary Cafe and Bakery.
-Student Office assistant 20.00 8.75 Supports the department as a receptionist and office assistant.
-STNC Lab Assistant 20.00 12.00 Supports the department by helping to maintain labs in the Culinary Center.
-STNC Administrative & Events Assistant 20.00 12.00 Assists the Culinary Career Center coordinator.
-Assists in coordination of Culinary Arts department events and general day-to-day administrative duties for the Culinary Career Center.
+STNC Lead Cashier/Counter Person 19.50 10.00 Handles cash from restaurant and bakery, serves the public.
+This position is currently funded by the operating revenue of the Culinary Café and Bakery.
+STNC Lab Assistant 25.00 12.00 Supports the department by helping to maintain labs in the Culinary Center.